 Be sure to add a large mirror which will reflect the natural light in the room.

 TERRACOTTA IN A MODERN SPACE - DOES IT WORK?

 ABSOLUTELY.
 YES YES YES.
 At first glance you might be thinking WTF.
 How can such a rustic tile work in a modern, sleek space?
 But in fact, it is the perfect pairing.
 Incorporating Terracotta is a great way of bring earthiness and texture layering into the space, where a lot of warmth and character might have been lost during the pursuit of achieving an ultra-mod aesthetic.
-People in these instances tend to keep the colour palette relatively basic, howevera a mix of terracotta, cement, glass, timber etc will look architectural and amazingly modern, without being too left of field with colour.
+People in these instances tend to keep the colour palette relatively basic, howevera a mix of terracotta, cement, steel, glass, timber etc will look architectural and amazingly modern, without being too left of field with colour.
 Give it a go!
 You'll thank us.